 Add, hide, and remove devices from Google Play

-There is some good news and some bad news about this process.
-The good news is your device is automatically added to Google Play as soon as you sign into your Google account on your phone and nothing else is needed on your part.
+There are some good news and some bad news about this process.
+The good news is your device is automatically added to Google Play as soon as you sign in to your Google account on your phone and nothing else is needed on your part.

 Unfortunately, you cannot permanently remove devices from Google Play at this time.
 You can log out and remove Google Play access to a certain device, though, and we have that tutorial above.
 For the sake of organization, you can hide devices from your Google Play list and we’ll show you how to do that.